Developmental Theories

 Major Life Events

-Alexander Thomas, M.D., Professor of Psychiatry at New York School of Medicine, wrote that “a psychosocial model is required, in which the influence of the biological, the phycological, and the social are all given sufficient emphasis.”
-Thomas continues, “the mutual interactional influence of the biological, the psychological, and the social at all stage levels of development must be considered” (1981. p.
+Alexander Thomas, M.D., professor of psychiatry at New York School of Medicine, wrote that, “A psychosocial model is required, in which the influence of the biological, the phycological, and the social are all given sufficient emphasis.”
+Thomas continues, “The mutual interactional influence of the biological, the psychological, and the social at all stage levels of development must be considered” (Thomas, 1981. p.
 581).

 I concur, it is nearly impossible to account for life’s transitional developments without considering the impact of major external life events.
 Certainly, the brain develops regardless of surrounding features.
 We are genetically programmed.
 However, gene expression is highly influenced by environmental conditions.

-Murphy wrote, “each cell in our body contains the same library of genes.
+Murphy wrote, “Each cell in our body contains the same library of genes.
 We biologically inherit these genes from our parents.
-The pattern of activation of genes, however, varies” (2021).
+The pattern of activation of genes, however, varies” (Murphy, 2021a).
 The study of gene expression that is activated by environmental factors is called epigenetics.

 Sensitive Periods